When you are faced with 2 great appliances like the Instant Pot and the Power Pressure Cooker XL, it can be hard to choose just one.

 Power Cooker XL Pros and Cons

-Pressure cooking is incredibly popular these days because it allows you to get those scrumptious, slow cooked meals in a matter of minutes.
+Pressure cooking is incredibly popular these days because it allows you to get those scrumptious, slow-cooked meals in minutes.

 What We Love About This Cooker

-- Versatile - serves as a replacement for rice cooker, pressure cooker, canner, etc.
+• Versatile – serves as a replacement for a rice cooker, pressure cooker, canner, etc.

-- Has its own unique canning and preserving function.
+• It has its unique canning and preserving function

 Breakdown of this Cooker

 With this electric pressure cooker, you can cook almost any meal, and you can do it 70% faster than it would normally take.
-So if you are really busy and only have 20 or 30 minutes to make dinner, you can still make a complete meal, hassle free.
+So if you are busy and only have 20 or 30 minutes to make dinner, you can still make a complete meal hassle free.

-This pressure cooker also features one touch controls that allows you to toss in all the ingredients and cook it all with the touch of a button.
-It even has a setting for canning, so you can make delicious home made preserves and keep them fresh.
-Using the soup setting, you can also make this delicious vegetable soup.
+This pressure cooker also features one-touch controls that allow you to toss in all the ingredients and cook it all with the touch of a button.
+It even has a setting for canning, so you can make delicious homemade preserves and keep them fresh.
+Using the soup setting, you can also make this delicious vegetable soup

-The inner pot is made from non stick stainless steel, which makes it easy to clean because there won't be tons of pieces of food clinging to the bottom.
+The inner pot is made from non-stick stainless steel, making it easy to clean because there won’t be tons of pieces of food clinging to the bottom.
 The pot is also 100 percent dishwasher safe, which is even easier.
 It can go right in the dishwasher with the rest of your dishes.

-Whether you have a family of 3, or a family of 10 or more, there is a Power Pressure Cooker XL for you.
-It is manufactured in 6 quart, 8 quart, and 10 quart sizes.
+Whether you have a family of 3 or 10 or more, there is a Power Pressure Cooker XL for you.
+It is manufactured in 6 quart, 8 quart, and 10-quart sizes.
 No longer will you have to worry about not making enough food for the potluck.

-Speaking of potlucks, this pressure cooker is a dream come true to any potluck regular.
-You can pretty much make anything in it, and it even doubles as a slow cooker.
-So at every potluck you can show up and wow them with a totally different dish each time.
+Speaking of potlucks, this pressure cooker is a dream come true for any potluck regular.
+You can make anything in it, and it even doubles as a slow cooker.
+So at every potluck, you can show up and wow them with a different dish each time.

 The Power Pressure Cooker XL is designed to replace your need for a slow cooker, rice cooker, pressure cooker, steamer, and canner.